1-877-929-7245

 • Breakfast

-Day 3 - A journey on the Bergen Railway, one of the world’s greatest rail journeys
+Day 3 - The Bergen Railway, one of the world’s greatest rail journeys

-This morning we take a short walk to the station for an epic rail journey from Oslo to Bergen.
-Travelling on the world-famous Bergen Railway, the highest in northern Europe, we enjoy views of the wild Norwegian countryside, passing breathtaking glaciers, mountains, and spectacular fjords.
-Our route enters deep forest, and we can look out for wild reindeer and arctic foxes as we cross the Hardanger Plateau.
-As we approach the summit of the route, Finse, it feels as if we are completely alone in nature.
-Set 4,000 feet above sea level, this has been a popular training ground for arctic explorers including Scott and Shackleton.
+Our route enters the deep forest, where you can look out for wild reindeer and arctic foxes as we cross the Hardanger Plateau.
+Approaching the route's summit, Finse, it feels as if we are completely alone in nature.
+Set 4,000 feet above sea level, this has been a popular training ground for arctic explorers, including Scott and Shackleton.

-Arriving into Bergen at the end of the afternoon, we are transferred by coach to our hotel, which is just steps away from the waterfront and Bergen's main square.
-After checking in, there's time to settle in and view your surroundings in this fascinating harbor city, before dinner with our group at our hotel this evening.
+Arriving at Bergen later this afternoon, we transfer by coach to our hotel, which is just steps away from the waterfront and Bergen's main square.
+Before dinner, there's time to settle in and explore our surroundings in this fascinating harbor city.
+Overnight Bergen.

 Includes